 Propellers are generally used to make an object move forward.
-The thrust produced by the rotation of propellers drives the ships or aircrafts.
-Propellers are used in aircrafts and ships.
-In our childhood, we all have played with small boats having a small fan-like structure on the back and on rotating that fan our boat would move in the water.
+The thrust produced by the rotation of propellers drives the ships or aircraft.
+Propellers are used in aircraft and ships.
+In our childhood, we all have played with small boats having a small fan-like structure on the back, and on rotating that fan our boat would move in the water.
 Now imagine, for making a huge ship move forward we need a huge propeller.

 Largest Ship Propellers In The World